z-base/z-base/docs/specifications/base_station/CONCEPT.md

 ## Abstract

-A **Base Station** is a non-authoritative infrastructure service responsible for authenticated connectivity, persistence of opaque Resource Snapshots, and relay of opaque Snapshot and Delta frames for exactly one Resource.
+A **Base Station** is a cloud-hosted, non-authoritative infrastructure service responsible for authenticated connectivity, persistence of opaque Resource Snapshots, and relay of opaque Snapshot and Delta frames for exactly one Resource.

-A Base Station has no semantic awareness and no authority over state correctness, authorization, attribution, merge logic, or lifecycle enforcement.
-It operates strictly as an opaque byte relay and persistence mechanism.
+A Base Station has **zero semantic awareness**, **no authority over state**, and **no application logic**.
+It verifies possession of Resource-bound cryptographic material, stores opaque snapshot blobs, and relays opaque blobs between verified peers.

-This document defines the **normative requirements** for Base Station implementations.
+All semantic interpretation, authorization, attribution, merge logic, revocation enforcement, and lifecycle semantics are performed exclusively by Actors.

+Every Resource **MUST** be served by exactly one logically isolated Base Station instance.

 ---